tkphd/demo-office-docs/README.md

 proprietary formats used by typical office suites are incompatible with the way Git identifies changes.
 The best thing to do is adopt an open, plain-text format (such as Markdown or LaTeX for documents, CSV or TSV for tabular data) that is written one line at a time.
-The alternative is to use the office tool's built-in features to track changes, and to keep point-in-time backups of those files somewhere else in case the binary file becomes corrupted.
+If you must use an office suite tool, **consider adopting the *flat* file types defined by the Open Document Standard** and implemented in LibreOffice and OpenOffice.
+If you must use the default ZIP-archived XML filetypes, use your office suite's built-in features to track
+changes: Git is not suited for this particular file.

 ## Microsoft Word: DOCX